 Felony Charge

-If you are charged with a felony under California Penal Code 166, the penalties will be more severe.
+If you face felony charges under California Penal Code 166, the penalties will be more severe.
 Potential consequences could include:

 - Up to three years in a California state prison